craigshoemaker/knowledge/README.md

 # knowledge
-Curated list and notes for all the things to know.
+Curated lists and notes for all the things to know.